PECOS-packages/PECOS/docs/development/from-guppy-dem-handoff.md

 ## Follow-Up Guidance

-- Prefer the generic `from_guppy(...)` abstraction for future DEM construction rather than adding more surface-specific tracing plumbing.
+- Prefer `build_dem_from_guppy(...)` for new audited workflows.
+Keep `DetectorErrorModel.from_guppy(...)` as the lower-level JSON compatibility constructor rather than adding more surface-specific tracing plumbing.
 - Runtime plugins are intentionally generic: pass any Selene-compatible runtime plugin object through `pecos.selene_engine(runtime)` or the higher-level `runtime=...` arguments on traced Guppy/DEM helpers.
 PECOS should depend only